tomaszfurmanek/CRIMAC-LSSS/README.md

 Add array with index position of the data range in the raw data .
 Each ping will have a value of where the data ends in the range dimension

 Optional rules for objecttype
-objecttype now dhas info if the position is layer or schoolbox.
+objecttype now has information if the coordinate is part of alayer or a schoolbox.
+Currently the objecttype uses 3 for layer and 2 for schoolbox , this is the same as Priority variable in the work files
 - Layer (2)
 - Schoolbox(1)
 - other (0)

-Currently the objecttype uses 3 for layer and 2 for schoolbox like Priority variable in the work files

 Optional changes for  'object'